doocs/leetcode/solution/2100-2199/2199.Finding the Topic of Each Post/README_EN.md

 | topic_id    | int     |
 | word        | varchar |
 +-------------+---------+
-(topic_id, word) is the primary key for this table.
+(topic_id, word) is the primary key (combination of columns with unique values) for this table.
 Each row of this table contains the id of a topic and a word that is used to express this topic.
 There may be more than one word to express the same topic and one word may be used to express multiple topics.
 </pre>